 Levels of Access

 Sometimes data cannot be modified to protect confidentiality without significantly compromising the research potential of the data.
-In these cases, access to the data is restricted and stringent confidentiality safeguards are imposed.
+In these cases, access to the data is restricted and confidentiality safeguards are imposed.